The Wedding Banquet (2025 film): Release

 The Wedding Banquet premiered at the 2025 Sundance Film Festival, followed by a theatrical release in the United States on April 18, 2025.

-It will also be presented in the World Cinema section at the 30th Busan International Film Festival in September 2025.
+It was also presented in the World Cinema section at the 30th Busan International Film Festival in September 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 31 critics, indicating "generally favorable" reviews.

 Carlos Aguilar of Variety calls The Wedding Banquet a "thoroughly enjoyable and winningly sincere" film, noting its shift from the original's societal pressures to the interpersonal dynamics of two LGBT couples.
 He praises Kelly Marie Tran and Bowen Yang for their compelling performances, with standout work from Youn Yuh-jung.
 Aguilar also highlights the film's humor, which derives from cultural clash and generational tension.
 While acknowledging the film could have pushed further into daring territory, he finds it accessible and engaging for a wide audience.

 Bilge Ebiri of Vulture describes The Wedding Banquet as a rom-com that skillfully combines farce and emotional depth, capturing the charm of the original while adapting it for modern sensibilities.
 Ebiri praises the film's brisk comedy, which keeps the narrative fun despite its predictability, while noting that its sincere, quieter moments, particularly in the interactions with the older characters, add emotional weight.
 Though the mix of humor and sincerity can be jarring at times, Ebiri finds the film's chaotic energy ultimately winning, making it a “messy” but enjoyable experience.

 Jesse Hassenger of The Guardian critiques The Wedding Banquet, noting its struggle to balance comedy with serious themes.
 While the film acknowledges progress since the 1993 original, it often hesitates to fully embrace humor, opting instead for a more somber, drama-focused tone.
 The plot, revolving around a green card marriage proposal, is bogged down by relationship issues and lacks the sharp comedic edge of its predecessor.
 Hassenger praises the performances, especially those of Lily Gladstone and Kelly Marie Tran, but feels the film gets lost in its mix of drama and farce, ultimately feeling awkward and unsure of its tone.
 While the film offers some heartfelt moments, it struggles to commit to either comedy or drama, leaving it feeling muddled.

-Germanys leading Arthouse-Website programmkino.de writes: "The remake hardly achieves the refreshing lightness and credible emotionality.
+Dieter Oßwald of German arthouse website Programmkino.de writes: "The remake hardly achieves the refreshing lightness and credible emotionality.
 Nevertheless, it is an important film in populist times.
 Not niche cinema, but mainstream, celebrating diversity and marriage for all.
 Make America queer again."